Eschol Park

 Eschol Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Eschol Park, as evaluated at the latest Census, comprised 94.3% houses and 5.7% other dwellings.
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Eschol Park was 28.2%, with mortgaged dwellings at 51.8% and rented dwellings at 20.0%.
-The median monthly mortgage repayment was $1,842, below Sydney metro's average of $2,427.
-Median weekly rent in Eschol Park was $400, compared to Sydney metro's $470.
+In Eschol Park, as per the latest Census evaluation, 94.3% of dwellings were houses, with the remaining 5.7% comprising semi-detached homes, apartments, and other types.
+This is notably different from Sydney metro's dwelling structure, which was 55.9% houses and 44.1% other dwellings.
+Home ownership in Eschol Park stood at 28.2%, mirroring the Sydney metro average.
+The majority of dwellings were mortgaged (51.8%) or rented (20.0%).
+The median monthly mortgage repayment was $1,842, significantly lower than Sydney metro's $2,427.
+Weekly rent in Eschol Park averaged $400, compared to Sydney metro's $470.
 Nationally, Eschol Park's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing